 To get in touch with our advisors and learn more about making a child accident claim:

 - My Child Got Hit By A Car, Can I Claim?

-- Can You Claim If The Driver Is Untraced Or Uninsured?
+- Can You Make A Compensation Claim If The Driver Is Untraced Or Uninsured?

 - How Does A Child Car Accident Claim Work?